-At the end of the first academic year of two semesters and every academic year thereafter, students must achieve and maintain a cumulative GPA of at least 2.33 for all completed courses.
+At the end of the first academic year of two semesters and every academic year thereafter, students must achieve and maintain a cumulative GPA of at least 2.0 for all completed courses (GPA effective Fall 2022-2023).
 Grades earned during a summer session may not be used to raise a student's GPA from the prior academic year.
-Failure to achieve or maintain a 2.33 GPA will result in academic disqualification.
+Failure to achieve or maintain a 2.0 GPA will result in academic disqualification (GPA effective Fall 2022-2023).